Grand Cinema, Frodsham.

 Frodsham, WA6

-Original Owners: Joseph Gilmour Kydd, L. Pollard and Robert Hamilton.
+Original Owners: Joseph Gilmour Kydd, L. Pollard and Robert Hamilton Godfrey.

 Architects: Wright and Hamlyn of Warrington.